folio-org/stripes-testing/README.md

           Test suite   @folio/checkout:1.0.10020
           Live module  @folio/checkout:1.0.10019 (http://folio-testing.aws.indexdata.com)

-### Developing a UI module together with ist UI tests
+### Developing a UI module together with its UI tests

 Sometimes developers might update the UI and the tests scripts at the same time, for instance to ensure that tests still pass after changing the structure or functionality of the UI.